callum-jones19/leadlight/README.md

 cargo bench
 ```

+The results of this benchmark will be accessible as an HTML-formatted interactive report,
+available at the subdirectory `target/criterion/report/index.html`.

 ## Licensing Notices

 As this plugin suite is built on top of Steinberg's VST-3 technologies, it is